jamestalmage/promise-delegates/readme.md

 - `config.wrap(promiseFn)` - Returns a wrapped version of `promiseFn` that will extend every returned promise as defined in `config`.

 - `config.getter(propertyName, [childConfig])` - Define a getter that returns a promise for a member of the resolved value.
-Optionally extend the returned promise with another config.

 - `config.setter(propertyName)` - Define a setter.
 Setters can not specify a return value, so a promise is not returned.

 - `config.access(propertyName, [childConfig])` - Define a getter and setter. `childConfig` only applies to the getter.

 - `config.method(methodName, [childConfig])` - Store the args, and call the method on the resolved value.
-Returns a promise for the result of the method invocation.
-Optionally extend the r

 - `config.chain(methodName)` - Same as `config.method`, but returns the `basePromise`` for chaining.
-Useful if your promise returns an eventEmitter, etc.
+Useful if your promise resolves to an object that itself has chainable functions (i.e. a promise for an EventEmitter).

 ## Child Configs and Chaining